These are ALL THE FAVORITES in heavy rotation from Portland to Taiwan. Enjoy and please share your heavy rotation favs down in comments.

 Pickles was the one to start our homemade yogurt making – inspired by the IP.
 I’ve made a couple batches myself now and am surprised how easy it is.
 I even found a decent artisanal local milk.
 The better the milk, the better the yogurt.
 You do not need an IP or any fancy equipment to make yogurt by the way so give it a try!

 No Knead Sourdough Bread by Breadtopia

-Patrick Ryan taught us how to make great pizza dough!
+Love this guy!
 My dough didn’t behave quite like his, but it turned out delicious.
 I’ve only made it once so I will continue to use this recipe and fine tune.
-What I love is the dough keeps in the fridge so you can make it all at once and save some for later.
-It’s a great DIY dinner for all guests.
+What I love is the dough keeps in the fridge so you can make it all at once and save some for later in the week.
+It’s a great DIY easy dinner and perfect for casual parties.

 Indian Kichadi passed along from a friend so I have no idea who to credit – sorry!

 This has been in full rotation for years!
 It’s an East Indian Recipe to promote a healthy and balanced digestive system.
 I like to make this after I’ve been traveling a lot and not eating so well.
 It’s also a great dish to have around for a couple days as you can vary the toppers to keep it interesting.
 This is my go-to DIY “whole bowl” meal.